I suppose making one of these pages is a right of passage.

 Phone:

 Its fine I guess, no more evil than any other smartphone, actually slightly less so, as its degoogled and debloated.
-I really dislike having a smartphone, but my life is spread across 2 (maybe about to be 3) countries, I need internet comms for everyday life stuff, and hauling around a laptop for that really isn’t any better for me.
+I really dislike having a smartphone, but my life is spread across 3 countries and everything needs an app now so w/e.

 I’m pretty happy with the Chu’s, they are comfortable, sound good, and have held up well so far.